davidhemphill/presenter/README.md

 ## Customizing `Presenter` Classes

-At their core, `Presenter`s are simple classes designed to encapsulate complex or repetitive view logic.
+At their core, presenters are simple classes designed to encapsulate complex or repetitive view logic.
 What makes `hemp/presenter` nice is it allows you to attach methods and magic accessors to these `Presenter` objects.
 For example, take this `ApiPresenter` class:

 ```php
 <?php